jeremyfuksa/jeremyfuksa/README.md

 ### Hi there 👋, I'm Jeremy Fuksa.
 I'm a UX Manager at Oracle Cerner.
+No. I haven't met Larry Ellison.

 I've been designing and developing for the web since 1995.

 👨‍💻 All of my projects are available at [https://jeremyfuksa.com](https://jeremyfuksa.com)